 BSIMSOI is the officially released SOI MOSFET model from the Device Group at the University of California at Berkeley.
 The model can be used for both Partially Depleted (PD) and Fully Depleted (FD) devices.
-Many advanced concepts are introduced so as to allow transition between PD and FD operation dynamically and continuously, namely the Dynamic Depletion Approach.
+This manual is just about FD.
 The basic IV model is modified from BSIM3v3.1 equation set.
 The major features are summarized as follows:

-- Dynamic depletion approach is applied on both I-V and C-V. Charge and Drain current are scaleable with Tbox and Tsi continuously. - Supports external body bias and backgate bias; a total of 6 nodes. - Real floating body simulation in both I-V and C-V. Body potential is properly bounded by diode and C-V formulation. - Self heating implementation improved over the alpha version. - An improved impact ionization current model. - Various diode leakage components and parasitic bipolar current included. - New depletion charge model (EBCI) introduced for better accuracy in capacitive coupling prediction.
-An improved BSIM3v3 based model is added as well. - Dynamic depletion can suit different requirements for SOI technologies. - Single I-V expression as in BSIM3v3.1 to guarantee continuities of Ids, Gds and Gm and their derivatives for all bias conditions.
+- Supports external body bias and backgate bias; a total of 6 nodes. - Real floating body simulation in both I-V and C-V. Body potential is properly bounded by diode and C-V formulation. - Self heating implementation improved over the alpha version. - An improved impact ionization current model. - Various diode leakage components and parasitic bipolar current included. - New depletion charge model (EBCI) introduced for better accuracy in capacitive coupling prediction.
+An improved BSIM3v3 based model is added as well. - Single I-V expression as in BSIM3v3.1 to guarantee continuities of Ids, Gds and Gm and their derivatives for all bias conditions.